1-WOOPER-1/random-quotes-oop/README.md

 ### Run client

 1. There is no need to build the client as it already contains.
-1. In the `client/src/config.js` replace http://localhost:3000 with URL assigned to the server API in the step 7. in previous section.
+1. In the `client/config.js` replace http://localhost:3000 with URL assigned to the server API in the step 7. in previous section.
 For example https://random-quotes-api.com
+   Note: You could make this change directly on the hosting service or in the project source files (less preferrable).
 1. Host all client files from the `client` subflolder on the public web server.
 1. Get assigned by the hostig provider URL for your client frontend application.
    For example https://random-quotes-frontend.com